 Common foods that irritate the stomach or upper small intestine include:

-This realization led me to write my first book,.
+This realization led me to write my first book, The H Pylori Diet.
 In the book, I teach people how to avoid these common foods and how to replace them with less damaging alternatives.
 Most of the time, readers reports significant improvements to their digestive function before they even attempt to treat H pylori.

 I highly recommend you read this book, which you can grab here: